-37 Event after the end of the reporting period
+36 Events after the end of the reporting period

-Following the Government's measures to restrict cross-border traffic due to the outbreak of COVID-19, the railway services of the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link and Intercity Through Train were suspended from 30 January 2020 and the Lo Wu Station and Lok Ma Chau Station of the East Rail Line were closed from 4 February 2020, and remain closed as at the date of this report.
-In addition, a negative impact has continued on the domestic rail network patronage.
-As a consequence of this situation, management anticipates that the variable annual payments under the Service Concession and the Supplemental Service Concessions may continue to be adversely affected in 2022.
+Following the Government's measures to restrict cross-border traffic due to the outbreak of COVID-19, the railway services of the XRL and Intercity Through Train were suspended from 30 January 2020 and the Lo Wu Station and Lok Ma Chau Station of the East Rail Line were closed from 4 February 2020.
+On 5 January 2023, the Government announced details of the border reopening policy.
+The Lok Ma Chau Station was reopened on 8 January 2023 and the railway services of the XRL resumed on 15 January 2023, followed by the reopening of the Lo Wu Station on 6 February 2023.
+Management anticipates that the variable annual payments under the Service Concession and the Supplemental Service Concessions will improve in 2023.